Celebrity influence in politics: Celebrities within ambassadorial programs and organizations

-Various organizations and programs utilize the celebrity limelight in order to utilize their fanbase.
+Various organizations and programs employ the celebrity limelight in order to interect and engage with their fanbase.
 UNICEF is a policy organization branching from the United Nations.
 According to the UNICEF website, it utilizes their celebrity ambassadorial program in order to gain public recognition.
 Film, television, sports, and social media stars collaborate to "raise awareness" and "fundraise, advocate, and educate on behalf of UNICEF".
-Alyssa Milano, P!nk, Gigi Hadid, and other influential persons all claim positions within this program and assist its mission statement.
+Alyssa Milano, P!nk, Gigi Hadid, and other influential persons all claim positions within this program and assist its mission statement, this being providing special protection for the children most disadvantaged.
 Although this organization is the most politically present, there are various other examples of organizations and programs utilizing this very format in order to achieve their political goals.

 Examples of politicians in televised networks

-In the fifth episode (“2016”) of season three of the Comedy Central show “Broad City”, the main characters encounter and openly support and gush over the 2016 presidential candidate, Hillary Clinton.
+In the fifth episode ("2016") of season three of the Comedy Central show Broad City, the main characters encounter and openly support and gush over the 2016 presidential candidate, Hillary Clinton.
 The episode was written by Chris Kelly and directed by Todd Biermann.
 Although it was publicly specified as an episode that was not meant to be political, the show's characters displayed a clear support for said candidate.
 The show was originally created and scripted by Ilana Glazer and Abbi Jacobson, two comedians who regularly utilize their social media platforms to speak on political topics.
-This episode aired on March 16, 2016 in the midst of the presidential campaign.
+This episode aired on March 16, 2016, in the midst of the presidential campaign.

-The twenty-second episode (“Moving Up”) of the sixth season within “Parks and Recreation” featured a brief cameo by the first lady, Michelle Obama.
+The twenty-second episode ("Moving Up") of the sixth season of Parks and Recreation featured a brief cameo by the first lady, Michelle Obama.
 This episode aired on April 24, 2014, well within President Barack Obama’s time in office.
 Written by Aisha Muharrar & Alan Yang and directed by Michael Schur, the episode featured the first lady convincing the main character, Leslie Knope, to move forward with her decision to work in Chicago, Illinois.
 Leslie Knope is portrayed by Amy Poehler, a comedian who also starred within SNL and several films.

 There are several other cases of politicians utilizing televised networks and celebrity affiliation to increase polling opinion and public interest.